Elpeaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

- Script that dupicates the last line of the file
+Script that deletes all the regular files with .js extension